syncedtoblog/syncedtoblog.github.io/_posts/2020-08-14-Safe-Stadiums-Premier-League.md

 **Football-Related Arrests as a Proportion of All Arrests**

 We started looking for a way to get the crimes in and around each football stadium that were directly related to football matches.
-Thankfully, our lovely friends over at the Home Office collected all the data for these football-related arrests (we used the 2018/2019 in-season) which we then compared with the official arrests data that the MET police publish.
+Thankfully, our lovely friends over at the Home Office collected all the data for these football-related arrests (we used the 2018/2019 in-season) which we then compared with the official arrests data that the UK police publish.
 We searched over a 2km by 2km square centred around each stadium and our results can be seen on the graph below.

 <style type="text/css">